-Jonathan Barlow's multi-instrumental performance on Wakeabout is a colorful and imaginative experience.
-He interacts with the instruments in traditional and experimental ways and incorporates electronic elements and household sounds.
-This genre blurring music ranges from quirky to anthemic and has an approachable intricacy and positive vibe.
+Let your imagination roam.
+Jonathan Barlow's multi-instrumental performance on Wakeabout weaves indie and chamber music together into vibrant and idiosyncratic textures.
+With a sense of fun and exploration, he interacts with instruments in traditional and experimental ways and blends electronic elements and sounds from household objects of personal significance.
+This genre blurring music ranges from whimsical to anthemic and has an approachable intricacy and positive vibe.

 This is a growing collection of the soundtrack music that I've written.
 In these recordings you'll hear me play cello, violin, djembe, mbira, marimba, ukulele, guitar, bass, tin whistle, and piano.
 I also build my own instruments and use broken instruments.
 I often blend my music with sounds from wine glasses, bottles, my daughter’s toys, pages turning, hitting cushions, whistling, lap drumming, clapping, snapping, stomping, pots, pans, spinning coins, and vocalizations from me, my daughter, and my wife.
 I also incorporate recording experiments and electronic elements.
 I interact with instruments in unusual ways and alter their sounds with various preparations and extended techniques.